 Due to the nature of the fight, the police swiftly brought a summary review, citing concerns over public safety.
 This resulted in the bar being closed until a full review could be heard before the local council licensing committee.

-It was at this point that Partner Andy Grimsey was contacted by the owner.
+It was at this point that solicitor Andy Grimsey was contacted by the owner.

 During the course of the full review, it was clear that the police were seeking a full revocation of the premise licence and if successful, the bar would close down permanently as it wouldn’t have the permission needed to sell alcohol.

 During the hearing the police showed CCTV footage of the night of the fight along with footage from previous fights and violent incidents outside the bar.
 The footage showed the nightclub’s security teams acting inappropriately on previous occasions, and during one incident, using an illegal move.
 During the full review hearing, the head of the security team admitted this was unacceptable and one of his team had acted against policy.

 All of this painted a very poor picture of the nightclub’s ability to protect the public’s safety, which is one of the four licensing objectives.

 During the full review hearing, Andy, who had studied the footage of the evening of the incident, successfully argued there was no indication a fight was about to happen so the security team were caught completely unaware.
 And there was no internal footage that proved otherwise.